luciaharley/pytorch-dog-classifier/README.md

 Or, test the model yourself using the streamlit app `app.py`.

 To run `app.py`:
 1. Clone the repository and unzip all zip files
-2. If you don't have the pytorch suite installed (including cv2 and albumentations), download and activate conda environment:
-      `conda env create --file environment.yml`
-      `conda activate torchenv`
-5. Run app:
+2. Run app:
       `streamlit run app.py`
-7. Upload any image **from the same directory** and see what breed the doggy parents are!
+3. Upload any image **from the same directory** and see what breed the doggy parents are!

 Datasets:
 1. [Stanford Dogs Dataset](https://www.kaggle.com/jessicali9530/stanford-dogs-dataset):